jhumphry/ukraildata_etl/README.md

 > MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General
 > Public License for more details.

-## Data that can be processed by this project

-The data provided to the public by ATOC consists of "Full refresh CIF" packages zipped into a file with a name such as `ttfnnn.zip` where nnn is a number from 000 to 999.
-Within this zip file are files containing different types of data, each of which is extracted into the associated schema (so `MCA` data ends up in the `mca` schema in PostgreSQL):

--   `TTISFnnn.MCA`

-    This is the main timetable file.
-It contains details on most of the permanent scheduled services (including changes), information on STP (short-term plan) changes to the permanent scheduled services due to things such as engineering works, the associations between trains (when one train 'becomes another', for example) and basic TIPLOC information (TIPLOC represents TIming Point LOCations - a station can have more than one TIPLOC).
-Some parts of `MCA` files have not been tested as they are not present in the available "Full refresh CIF" files.

--   `TTISFnnn.ZTR`

-    This is the manual trains file, containing trains that for whatever reason are not entered into the main timetable file.
-The data format used is based around the `MCA` format, but with puzzling omissions and changes.

--   `TTISFnnn.FLF`

-    This is the Fixed Link File, giving details of links between nearby stations other than scheduled train services - for example bus links or Tube transfers.
-It is not processed as all the information is present in the `ALF` files.

--   `TTISFnnn.ALF`

-    This is the Additional Fixed Link file.
-It contains all the information in the `FLF` files, but can additionally contain more than one link option between stations.

--   `TTISFnnn.MSN`

-    This is the Master Station Names file.
-It contains useful details for each station such as the associated TIPLOC, the geographical location, the time to allow for interchanges and the CATE type, which indicates how useful the station is as an interconnection.

--   `TTISFnnn.SET`

-    This is a fixed string UCFCATE which exists for no apparent reason.
-It is not processed.

--   `TTISFnnn.DAT`

-    This lists the files provided.
-It is not currently processed, as the files provided are always the same.

 ## Provided programs and package

 ### `nrcif`